lccatala/CarND-Advanced-Lane-Lines/writeup_template.md

 While this assignment was designed to be as simple as possible, it has some obvious shortcommings.
 In order to make it perform correctly in more challenging images, our pipeline should be enhanced.
 Here are some ways to do this:
 - Fully convolutional networks for lane detection
 - Line tracking through multiple frames to make them more stable.
+- A way to filter out reflections in other cars, since these can be captured by our thresholds and are especially tricky to deal with